kahlow/YTC-Dev-PreCourse/variables/variables.md

     3
     5

 Wha’ happened?
-I’ll tell you wha’ happened: we’ve been working with the second part of that first wikipedia sentence and the last part of the same block of wikipedia knowledge. “paired with an associated symbolic name (an identifier),” and “and the value of the variable may thus change during the course of program execution.”  ‘a’ is a symbol or name for your variable.
-You’ve been doing this without even thinking about it.
-You can assign any value to ‘a’, ‘b’ and ‘c’ at any time during your program.
+I’ll tell you wha’ happened.
+You can assign any value to `a`, `b` and `c` at any time during your program.
 The characters you’re using to represent the numbers are called identifiers.
 Let’s take a look at that again:

     a = 2

-‘a’ is your variable name and 2 is the value you’re assigning to your variable.
-You could name it anything you want.
-Here’s the calculator program with some pizzaz:

-    a = 2

-‘a’ is your variable name and 2 is the value you’re assigning to your variable.
+`a` is your variable name and 2 is the value you’re assigning to your variable.
 You could name it anything you want.
 Here’s the calculator program with some pizzaz:

     Mr = 2
     Bojangles = 1